-- (1) Subject to this development scheme, no person shall carry out a use on any premises in the CICSDA without the approval of the Coordinator-General. - (2) An application for a material change of use in the CICSDA is assessed by the Coordinator-General under the provisions of this development scheme.
-Development under the IPA, other than a material change of use, is assessed by the relevant assessment manager under the IPA. - (3) The Coordinator-General shall have regard to the intent and objectives of this development scheme in assessing an application for a material change of use within the CICSDA. - (4) An approval may be subject to conditions.
-For example, a condition may, among other things, place a limit on how long a use may continue or works remain in place, or require restoration of the premises and/or decommissioning works. - (5) Schedule 1 identifies the uses considered highly likely to meet, that may meet, or are considered likely to compromise the purpose of the CICSDA. - (6) Schedule 2 identifies the land within the CICSDA. - (7) The Coordinator-General shall hold for inspection details of decisions issued in respect of the use of premises within the CICSDA.
+- (1) Subject to this development scheme, no person shall carry out a material change of use of premises in the CICSDA without the approval of the Coordinator-General. - (2) An application for an approval for a material change of use of premises in the CICSDA must be made under section 8 of this development scheme. - (3) Notwithstanding subsection (1), this development scheme does not apply to a public sector entity carrying out a material change of use of premises on land designated for community infrastructure under the SPA. - Note: See also section 204 of the SPA. - (4) The Coordinator-General shall have regard to the intent and objectives of this development scheme in assessing an application for a material change of use within the CICSDA. - (5) An approval may be subject to conditions.
+For example, a condition may, among other things, place a limit on how long a use may continue or works remain in place, or require restoration of the premises and/or decommissioning works. - (6) Schedule 1 identifies the uses considered highly likely to meet, that may meet, or are considered likely to compromise the purpose of the CICSDA. - (7) Schedule 2 identifies the land within the CICSDA. - (8) The Coordinator-General must hold for inspection details of decisions issued under this development scheme.